Lalman888/Netflix-Clone/README.md

-A Netflix Clone App built using React js  Tailwind css
+A Netflix clone App built using React js  Tailwind css